Krack (film): Critical response

-Krack received positive reviews from the critics, with most praising "the effective performances and the engaging screenplay."
+Krack received positive reviews from critics with praise for the performances, writing and screenplay.
 The Times of India critic Thadhagath Pathi gave 3.5 out of 5 stars, stating, "A wholesome commercial cop drama and mass entertainer from Mass Maharaj himself after a very long time."
-123Telugu gave 3.25 out of 5 stating "Krack is a full-on masala entertainer with Ravi Teja in top form."
 Hemanth Kumar of Firstpost gave the film a rating of 3 out of 5 stating "The biggest crack in Krack is evident in its attempt to build a gripping narrative.
 Each sequence is packed with so many details, some of which just look cool without adding anything to the narrative, that you begin to lose patience."
-Indiaglitz gave the film 3 out of 5 stating "Krack is targeted at the mass audience and youngsters who pine for hero-can-do-it-all stories.
-While being formulaic, it also offers several exciting stretches."

 Karthik Keramalu of Film Companion stated, "It’s fun to watch the Mass Maharaja in Gopichand Malineni’s crowd-pleaser that’s tailor-made for his energetic presence."
 He also noted that a magnanimous chunk of the narrative device from the 2018 Kannada movie Tagaru to be the main source of inspiration for the template of the tweaked screenplay of this film.
 Janani K of India Today gave 3 out of 5 stars "Krack is a decent masala entertainer with a neat blend of commercial elements, brilliant stunt sequences, and interesting storyline.
 The film could have been so much more if they had done away with too much detailing.
 Yet, Krack holds the audience’s attention for the most part and entertains us."